IlyasDeckers/sendit/README.md

 | Ilyas  | Deckers  | 32466385323 | JavaScript Developer | 01-01-2018 |
 | John  | Doe  | 32472756985 | PHP Developer | 05-03-2018 |

- > ***Note:*** if the available_at date is greater then the current date, the text message will not be sent.
+ > ***Note:*** if the available_at date is greater then the current date, the text message will not be sent. if left empty, a message will be sent

 ## Development
-This application's structure is quite basic.
+The application's structure is quite basic.
 The main logic can be found in `app\LandingPage.vue`.
 Happy coding! :)
 ### Build Setup

 ``` bash